-Treating existing customers fairly is something Partners Life is focusing on while the country works through the coronavirus issue and most New Zealanders are in lock-down, says the firm’s CEO Naomi Ballantyne.
+Treating existing customers fairly is something Partners Life is focusing on while the country works through the coronavirus issue and most New Zealanders are in lock-down, says the firm’s Managing Director Naomi Ballantyne.

 In a video message to advisers on 25 March Ballantyne confirmed the company is going ahead with its previously announced changes.
 On 5 April it will implement a rise in premiums and changes to its commission structure.